mobeelizer/titanium-ios-sdk/documentation/criteriabuilder.md

 Create criterion that checks if owner is equal to the given value.

+### MobeelizerCriterion MobeelizerDatabase.Restriction.groupEq(string value)

+Create criterion that checks if group is equal to the given value.

 ### MobeelizerCriterion MobeelizerDatabase.Restriction.ownerNe(string value)

 Create criterion that checks if owner isn't equal to the given value.

+### MobeelizerCriterion MobeelizerDatabase.Restriction.groupNe(string value)

+Create criterion that checks if group isn't equal to the given value.

 ### MobeelizerCriterion MobeelizerDatabase.Restriction.isConflicted()